MohamedHassan499/Shopping-Cart/README.md

 # Motivation

-This project was finished during taking the "React.js basics" course on "Mahara-tech"
+This project was finished during taking the "React.js basics" course on "Mahara-tech" <br>
+<a href="https://my-shopping-cart.vercel.app/cart"> Live Preview </a>

 # Getting Started with Create React App